stumpynub/python-nft-generator/README.md

 Create generative art with inculded metadata

 # Setup
+Install requirements:
-In the console: pip install -r requirements.txt
+       pip install -r requirements.txt

+# Usage
+- Put your art in subdirectories of the layers directory
+- Image will be layered based on directory order
+- No duplicates